openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * The RileyLink sends the command to deactivate pod expiration warning beeps to the pod and updates the Pod status field with ACKNOWLEDGE ALERTS [3].
 * Upon successful deactivation of the alerts two beeps will be issued by the active pod and a confirmation dialog will be displayed.
 * Click OK [4] to confirm and dismiss the dialog.
+* On the Omnipod (POD) tab the warning message under the Active Pod alerts will no longer be displayed [5] and the active pod will no longer issue pod expiration warning beeps.

    .. image:: ../images/Omnipod_AcknowledgeAlert.png
      :alt: Acknowledge Alert